jazzband/pip-tools/README.rst

 packages and applications, and is recommended for new projects. ``pip-compile`` supports both installing your ``project.dependencies`` as well as your ``project.optional-dependencies``.
-Thanks to the fact that this is an official standard, you can use ``pip-compile`` to pin your dependencies for projects based on modern standards-adhering packaging tools like `Hatch <https://hatch.pypa.io/>`_ or `flit <https://flit.pypa.io/>`_.
+Thanks to the fact that this is an official standard, you can use ``pip-compile`` to pin the dependencies in projects that use modern standards-adhering packaging tools like `Hatch <https://hatch.pypa.io/>`_ or `flit <https://flit.pypa.io/>`_.

 Suppose you have a Django project that is packaged using ``Hatch``, and you